 Lately I have been hearing more and more people say that there are no jobs.
-I hear this so much it is beginning to make me a bit angry.
+I hear this so much it is making me angry.
 There may not be the same number of jobs that there were two years ago; however, there are still jobs.
-There are actually tons of jobs, all over the place.
-But here is a little reality check:
+There are actually tons of jobs all over the place.
+But here is a brief reality check:

 In order to reach our full potential in everything that we do, we need to give people what they want.
 If we are not providing what people want, then we will not have jobs.
 It is as simple as that.